June 15, 2020

-A year ago, my fiance and I decided to elope to our favorite place on earth with just a small group of family and friends.
+A year ago, my fiance and I decided to plan our sunrise elopement at our favorite place on earth with just a small group of family and friends.
 Little did we know, a year later, the whole world would be considering doing exactly the same thing.
 Without a large wedding to plan (and pay for), we were able to focus on the details that made our day personal.
 Some things to consider when planning a micro-wedding are location, officiant, decor, attire, photographer and food.

 For us, picking a location was the easy part.
 Assateague is our chosen vacation spot for the better part of the summer.
 We love the open space, the OSV beach, and seeing the wild horses, without a giant crowd.
 Now that you are planning a more intimate ceremony, you can get really creative with your location.
 Backyards, parks, restaurants, beaches…..all of these are great ideas!